Primary Level:: Class I to Class V

 - A thematic approach is designed to stimulate the children through various interactive sessions and activities

-- An extensive use of teaching aids to supplement classroom teaching
+- Extensive use of teaching aids to supplement classroom teaching

-- Project works in class calls for mass participation
+- The project works in class calls for mass participation

 - Field trips and excursions make learning fun

 - Use of the newspaper articles, quizzes, crosswords, and other learning tools enhance general awareness

 - The emphasis is laid on building up the structured, student-centered and enquiry-based foundation laid at the Primary Level.